etendosoftware/docs/docs/products/etendo-classic/user-guide/sales-management/analysis-tools.md

 This section shows the lines of the pending orders with the actual stock of each product.

-## Invoiced Sales Order Report

-!!! warning
-    This website is under construction.

 ## Orders Awaiting Invoice Report